jaipandya/producthunt-mcp-server/README.md

 ```

 - Replace `your_token_here` with your actual Product Hunt API token.
-- The token must be set as an environment variable in your Claude Desktop or Cursor config.
+- The token **must** be set as an environment variable in your Claude Desktop or Cursor config for the server to authenticate.
-- Always restart your client after editing the config file.
+- Always restart your client (Claude Desktop/Cursor) after editing the config file.

 ### Finding your configuration file